ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/quartz/README.md

-# Job scheduling Tutorial
+# Tutorial: Job scheduling

 ## Description

-This tutorial is an application that schedule a batch job to run repeatedly 10 seconds.
+This tutorial is an application that schedules a batch job to run repeatedly every 10 seconds.
 The goal is to show how to use `easybatch-quartz` module APIs.

 ## Run the tutorial